 We were commissioned with developing a cultural awareness training course for the team that looked at a number of areas including how to work and deal with people, communication & conflict resolution, religious sensitivities & etiquette.
 As well as training the team also received “cultural survival packs” which acted as reference guides during their trip.

 - self-study guides

 - mentoring & coaching

-Our trainers are based internationally meaning we are able to deliver courses pretty much anywhere needed.
+Our trainers are based in Accra as well as internationally meaning we are able to deliver courses pretty much anywhere needed.

 Talented Cross-Cultural Trainers